 speaker

 Chief Executive Officer

 Well, when we gave our initial guidance, we said we were intentionally being a little bit on the conservative side, given the uncertainty that prevails.
-Since that uncertainty has probably only accentuated, you know, in healthcare and around the economy, we continue to have a conservative stance.
-It's simply that the first quarter AJ exceeded our expectations by enough that we said it doesn't make mathematical sense to stay at the old level.
-Certainly the amount of EBITDA that we already have in the till is what gave rise to the increase.
+Since that uncertainty has probably only accentuated in health care and around the economy, we continue to have a conservative stance.
+It's simply that the first quarter, AJ, exceeded our expectations by enough that we said it doesn't make mathematical sense to stay at the old level. certainly the amount of EBITDA that we already have in the till is what gave rise to the increase.
 Is it still conservative?
 I think only for the same reason as it was before.
 We still see headwinds in healthcare and the uncertainty in the economy, but that's why we raised it as we did.

+speaker